-This Pizza Pasta Salad is a hearty, flavorful, gluten-free pasta salad made with chickpea pasta, turkey pepperoni, all your favorite pizza toppings, and a zesty Italian vinaigrette.
+This Pepperoni Pizza Pasta Salad is a hearty, flavorful, gluten-free pasta salad made with high-protein chickpea pasta, turkey pepperoni, all your favorite pizza toppings, and a zesty Italian vinaigrette.
 It's perfect for summer cookouts and picnics!

 Hello there, you gorgeous, meal-prep pizza manifestation of my dreams.
-Pizza Pasta Salad is here to make you and your lunch box VERY happy!
+Pepperoni Pizza Pasta Salad is here to make you and your lunch box VERY happy!

 You all know that my love for pizza runs strong and deep.
 If I could only eat one other (savory) food every day for the rest of my life, it would certainly be pizza.
 It's basically all of the food groups in a single dish.
 I never tire of it.
-And now, I've got a lunchbox friendly, picnic worthy, meal prep friendly, and tastebud favorite coming at you - PIZZA PASTA SALAD.
+And now, I've got a lunchbox-friendly, picnic-worthy, meal prep-friendly favorite coming at you - PEPPERONI PIZZA PASTA SALAD.

 I've made this twice in the month of May - double batches, mind you - for lunches, and Ryan and I are living for it.
 Basically, when this is on the lunch menu, lunchtime cannot come fast enough for us!
 We love that it is a healthy pasta salad recipe that is high in protein, fiber, and color from all the delicious add-ins.
 Let me give you all of the delicious details...